sukhik/private-training/pages/about.md

 We focus heavily on physical conditioning and development, agility, and injury prevention.

-Our specialities are fundamentals and the female athlete.
+Our specialities are conditioning, training in the fundamentals, and the female athlete.

 ## Our Trainer